julienpoeschl/Speech-Animated-2D-Character/README.md

 ## Settings
 Now you can adjust the settings before starting.
 Most importantly the selection of the correct audio input device and threshold for audio detection.

+If speech threshold is set to zero, the character will be animated with a completely opened mouth.
+By increasing the value, you can create a stage between closed mouth to opened mouth, where the mouth is animated using random half opened mouths.

+Settings that worked well for me personally where:

+- Ambient/Ignore: -45
+- Speech: 8 (-37)

 ## Result
 Pressing `Start Listening` will start the application.

-## Personalization (in work)
+## Customization
-The project contains a [config](app/assets/configuration/config.json) json file, which determines which pictures to use.
-You can paste your own pictures in the (/media)[app/media] directory and replace mine with yours in the json file.
+The project contains a [config](app/assets/configuration/config.json) json file, which determines which images to use.
+You can paste your own pictures in the [/assets/frames](app/assets/frames) directory and replace the `active_preset` with your newly created `preset` in `presets`.